ENIGMA-infra/ENIGMA-PD/README.md

 ## Data sharing
 After completing all of the above steps, you're ready to share your derived data with the ENIGMA-PD core team.
 Please:

-- Review the .csv spreadsheets for completeness, ensuring all participants are included, there are no missing or unexpected data points, and quality assessment scores have been assigned to each ROI and participant.
+- Review the .tsv and Excel spreadsheets for completeness, ensuring all participants are included, there are no missing or unexpected data points, and quality assessment scores have been assigned to each ROI and participant.
 - Confirm whether you are authorized to share the quality check .png files.
 These will be used, along with your quality assessment scores, to help train automated machine learning models for ENIGMA's quality checking pipelines, to eliminate the need for manual checking in the future.

 Once these checks are complete, email enigma-pd@amsterdamumc.nl to receive a personalized and secure link to a SURFdrive folder where you can temporarily upload the .csv files and, if applicable, the QA .png files.
 If your site has another preferred method for sharing data, please let us know, and we will try to accommodate it.
 We will then move the files to our central storage on the LONI server hosted by USC.